Covid Construction - A GUIDE for Australian Construction Industry.

 ● Site Amenity

-This term embraces site officers, toilets, showers, changing rooms, lunchrooms, bubblers , decontamination areas, furniture, and kitchen appliances in lunchrooms and so on.
+This term embraces site officers, toilets, showers, changing rooms, lunchrooms, bubblers, decontamination areas, outdoor work, furniture, kitchen appliances in lunchrooms, and so on.

 ● Social Distancing